Hullow/42/push_swap/Journal-push_swap.md

 		- bug to fix: rr doesn't work if one stack is empty, but rrr does ! => **still not fixed**
 		- otherwise checker seems to work

+# 30/5/24
+- Using tester.sh, mostly red so far